jorgensd/jorgensd.github.io/src/pygmsh_tutorial.md

 geometry.__exit__()
 ```

 ## <a name="second"></a>2.
-How to convert your mesh to XDMF
+How to convert your mesh to XDM
-Now that we have save the mesh to a `msh` file, we would like to convert it to a format that interfaces with dolfin and dolfin-X.
+Now that we have save the mesh to a `msh` file, we would like to convert it to a format that interfaces with DOLFIN and DOLFINx.
 For this I suggest using the `XDMF`-format as it supports parallel IO.

 ```python